-8. What types of share acquisition or purchase plan are operated in your jurisdiction?
+10. What types of share acquisition or purchase plan are operated in your jurisdiction?

 The most common share acquisition plan in India is an employee share purchase plan (ESPP).
-Sweat equity shares are also granted, principally to founders or promoters.
+Sweat equity shares are also granted, principally to founders or promoters of a company.